 Full spectrum CBD products contain all the cannabinoids of the cannabis plant, including THC, the psychoactive component of marijuana.
-The level of THC in these products is around 0.3%, which is not enough to get you high, but still, it is enough to increase the effectiveness of CBD and other cannabinoids by creating the entourage effect.
-Hemp-derived – full spectrum CBD products are legal in most of the 50 states of the United States, so they are the easiest to find.
+The level of THC in these products is around 0.3%, which is not enough to get you high, but still, it is enough to increase the effectiveness of it and other cannabinoids by creating the entourage effect.
+Hemp-derived – full spectrum products are legal in most of the 50 states of the United States, so they are the easiest to find.

 CBD broad spectrum

 Broad spectrum CBD products also contain all the cannabinoids of the cannabis plant just like full spectrum CBD products; the only difference is that they don’t contain any THC.
-Broad spectrum CBD products are preferred by those who want to benefit from the cannabinoids of the marijuana plant but have a sensitivity to THC.
+Broad spectrum products are preferred by those who want to benefit from the cannabinoids of the marijuana plant but have a sensitivity to THC.

-There are several different CBD products you can use according to your needs; a few of them are listed below:
+There are several different products you can use according to your needs; a few of them are listed below:

 CBD creams, balms, gels

 CBD creams, balms, gels, lubes, and other similar products are just like their non-CBD counterparts; the only difference is that they also contain CBD.
 You can only use these products topically and they are considered to be the best option for reducing pain and inflammation.
-You apply these products directly on your skin, so the CBD doesn’t enter your bloodstream, which is why these products are considered to be the safest CBD products.
+You apply these products directly on your skin, so it doesn’t enter your bloodstream, which is why these products are considered to be the safest products.